morganthomas/winning-arguments/winning-arguments.md

 * [Confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) is a cognitive bias according to which we tend towards recalling and seeking out information which confirms our current opinions, as opposed to information which challenges our current opinions, and according to which we tend towards interpreting information in ways which confirm our opinions rather than contradicting them.
 * [Self-serving bias](https://en.wikipedia.org/wiki/Self-serving_bias) is a cognitive bias according to which we tend to interpret information in ways which bolster our self esteem as opposed to threatening it.

 [Wikipedia has a longer list of cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases).
-The [Less Wrong sequences](https://wiki.lesswrong.com/wiki/Sequences) are another source covering the topic of cognitive biases, which was educational and entertaining to me.
+The [Less Wrong sequences](https://wiki.lesswrong.com/wiki/Sequences) are another source covering the topic of cognitive biases, which has been educational and entertaining to me.

 In this section I'm going to try to provide a general philosophical theory of cognitive biases.
 There is one main idea about cognitive biases which I'm going to argue for and which I think has been underappreciated in the discussions of cognitive biases I've listened to.
 This is the idea that cognitive biases are not in themselves good or bad.